v-pham/lxsshost/README.md

     + The user account is set to be hidden from the Windows logon screen

 ##### Warning
     I also add every LXSS user to the Administrators group.
-Might be a security concern for some, but all my testing has always had the LXSS accounts users in this group.
+Might be a security concern for some but all my testing has always had the LXSS created accounts users in this group.

 ## Accessing created LX subsystems
     The following function invokes bash.exe under the context of the user account specified in -Name.
 The